Quick Summary

 - If your environment is hybrid, including both on-prem and cloud infrastructure, and you want a unified tool to manage both.

-- When you want configuration management is required for large-scale infrastructure.
+- When you want configuration management for a large-scale infrastructure.

 3. AWS CloudFormation